jtanguy/talks/index.md

 - All essential variables (called build inputs) count into the hash:
   - build toolchain – compiler / linker / etc.
-  - other build time dependencies – kernel headers, libc, libraries, make, automake, coreutils
+  - other build time dependencies – libc, libraries, make, coreutils, etc
   - runtime dependencies

 ## Anatomy of a derivation